Understanding Car Insurance Rate Lock Periods

 How Policy Length Affects Your Protection

 Choosing between six-month and 12-month policies impacts your financial planning differently.
 Six-month policies require more frequent renewal decisions but allow you to shop for better rates twice annually.
 Annual policies provide longer budgeting certainty but lock you into rates for a full year, which could be disadvantageous if market rates drop significantly.
-Learn more about how often you should shop for insurance to stay ahead of rate changes.
+Learn more about how often to shop for insurance to stay ahead of rate changes.

 When Insurance Companies Can Change Your Rate Mid-Policy